stefanDeveloper/heiFIP/README.md

 ## Motivation

-The idea to create heiFIP rose while working with Deep Learning approaches for malware traffic classification.
-Many papers show image representation, however, there is currently no official library to support reproducible data.
+The idea to create heiFIP came from working with Deep Learning approaches to classify malware traffic.
+Many papers use image representations of network traffic, but reproducing their results was quite cumbersome.
+As a result, we found that there is currently no official library that supports reproducible images of network traffic.
+For this reason, we developed heiFIP to easily create images of network traffic and reproduce ML/DL results.

 ## Main Features